The United Nations Office for Project Services (UNOPS)

 “With this project we get each community to decide where to install each work so that they feel empowered,” says Cristina Pérez, President of the Lhaka Honhat indigenous association.

 Residents received training that was adapted to local traditions and practices.
-The use of Wichí and Toba language interpreters also enabled broad participation from the communities – ensuring the proper use of the water systems and promoting good water usage practices.
+The use of Wichí and Toba language interpreters also enabled broad participation from the communities – ensuring the proper use of the cisterns and promoting good water usage practices.

 We incorporated gender, diversity and inclusion principles throughout the project.
 Translators and interpreters were a way to ensure that everyone had the opportunity to participate – especially women and children who often wouldn’t speak or understand Spanish.